 Lastly, we went to The Shops at La Cantera.
 I absolutely love the Mexican tiles used throughout the mall.

-It is always fun to take friends and family to places they have never been that hold pieces of inspiration and enjoyment for my husband and I.
+It is always fun to take friends and family to places they have never been that hold pieces of inspiration and enjoyment.